CJuette/pibilight/README.md

 ### How to build

-To build the software, the following dependencies need to be satisfied.
-For each of them, instructions on how to install them can be found online.
+To build the software, the following dependency needs to be satisfied.

 - OpenCV 3
-- libyuv
-- Linux

 Then building should be fairly straightforward.
 In the main directory: